Wheeler Hall, Harding Center for Teachers

 The purpose of clinical practice is to provide a structured experience for learning and refining the skills necessary to become an effective teacher of students with diverse abilities and backgrounds.
 The teacher education candidates are expected to exhibit the abilities to organize, plan, communicate, and evaluate learning experiences.
 Teacher education candidates will participate in all activities typically expected of their cooperating teachers, gradually assuming increasing responsibility.

 The clinical practice experience is performance-oriented, that is, the teacher education candidates are evaluated on the basis of demonstrated competency acquisition.
 Clinical practice demands a reflective commitment to flexible problem-solving.
 Successful teaching occurs when one initiates and implements a variety of instructional strategies that address the individual needs of students.
-The faculty members in the Division of Education expect each teacher education candidate to:
+The faculty members in the School of Education expect each teacher education candidate to:

 - participate in a full semester of clinical practice, which will include several weeks of sustained full-day teaching;